actix/actix-website/content/docs/testing.md

 # Integration tests

-There a few methods for testing your application.
+There are a few methods for testing your application.
 Actix-web can be used to run the application with specific handlers in a real http server.

 `TestRequest::get()`, `TestRequest::post()` and other